 Your open rates are so low that they're now flagged as spam

-You left out requirements from the CAN-SPAM laws like your physical address or unsubscribe link
+You left out requirements from CAN-SPAM and other email laws like your physical address or unsubscribe link

 You have a poor image-to-text ratio